miyako/HDI_ListBoxCollection_Advanced_v17/README.md

 - **Dark mode support** — the agent used a non-existent 4D command (`_O_REDRAW`).
 Plan would have surfaced the approach for you to vet first.
 - **Modernise HDI** — 15 turns with several "you didn't do X" corrections.
 Seeing the plan upfront would have caught omissions.

-**TL;DR:** Your interactive instinct was correct for discovery sessions.
-Going forward, use **plan** for multi-file/multi-step tasks where 4D-specific knowledge matters, and **autopilot** for mechanical changes where your `.github/instructions` give enough context.

 ## Screenshots

 <img width="724" height="592" alt="Screenshot 2026-07-22 at 2 05 03" src="https://github.com/user-attachments/assets/85332c6f-8558-42ad-b712-4b93cdca62f1" />